Jamf Validation

 Value: String

-Description: A challenge password that Jamf must include in every SCEP request to acquire a certificate.
+Description: A challenge password (max 32 characters) that Jamf must include in every SCEP request to acquire a certificate.
 Only used if AppConfig:JamfValidation:Enabled is set to true.

 We recommend to define this setting as Secret in Azure Key Vault.
 The Secret must have the name AppConfig--JamfValidation--RequestPassword.